PallavShukla971/0051-Power-BI-Amazon-Prime-DASHBOARD-Data-Analayst/README.md

-Hey Everyone- This is the Netflix Dashboard Made in Power Bi
+Hey Everyone- This is the Amazon Prime Dashboard Made in Power Bi